pym505/yongmin-dev/design/decentralized-crawling.md

 ## Process Flow

 1. Main server reads DB to determine number of products to crawl
-2. Based on product count, the server creates EC2 instances via boto3
+2. Based on product count, the server dynamically creates EC2 instances via boto3
 3. Server attaches the instances to a load balancer
 4. Crawling API is deployed to each instance
 5. Load balancer assigns product numbers to each instance